 Dhansak is one of the most popular Indian dishes originating from Parsi cuisine.
 It originated from the Parsi community who landed in Gujarat, an Indian state, after fleeing the Arab invasion of Persia.

-Generally, dhansak is cooked to show the end of a period of mourning.
+Generally, dhansak is cooked to show the end of a mourning period.
 It is traditionally served on the 4th day following the death of a loved one.
 This is because no meat should be eaten during the first 3 days of mourning.
 That is why you will not find dhansak at weddings or birthdays.

 Dhansak Masala